 These questions raced through my mind at a press briefing at the offices of the Indian Consulate in Durban last week to mark the launch of the commemoration of Gandhi’s eviction from a first-class train compartment in Pietermaritzburg.
 The press briefing by the Indian High Commissioner to South Africa Ruchira Kamboj was partly diplomatic, but more drenched in symbolism; beautiful symbolism that goes to the heart of Gandhianism.

-Why does it require a two day commemoration on the 6th and 7th of June 2018?
+Why did it require a two day commemoration on the 6th and 7th of June 2018?

 Can the youth today relate to something that happened 125 years ago?
 If I could as a young girl, they can too.
 In a world where we are confronted by violence on a basis, it would be foolish of us not to support and spread messages of non-violence, passive resistance and peace as espoused by Gandhi.